-We offer a 6-Star Buyers’ Assurance Guarantee As a top tier trusted online company, ColdLaserSupplies.com is an accredited BBB A+ vendor, offers toll free phone consultation at 888-824-7558, factory warranties, complimentary training and protocol materials with over 500 PROTOCOLS, Toll Free customer support, free shipping and much more.
+We offer a 6-Star Buyers’ Assurance Guarantee As a top tier trusted online company, ColdLaserSupplies.com is an accredited BBB A+ vendor.
+We are authorized vendors for many laser manufacturers and always provide factory warranties, complimentary training and exceptional protocol materials with over 500 PROTOCOLS, Toll Free customer support, free shipping and much more.

 How Expensive Are Cold Lasers?

-While some good skin care lasers can be purchased for around $500, a good quality, personal, portable, cold laser with sufficient power and wavelengths to support reliable and consistent cold laser therapy is going to start around $2500 on average.
-Sometimes a bit less.
+While some good skin care lasers can be purchased for around $400, a good quality, personal, portable, cold laser with sufficient power and wavelengths to support reliable and consistent cold laser therapy is going to start at around $2500 on average or $1295 for an effective, high powered LED device.
 High quality laser diodes cost money and the cheaper a laser, typically the lower the quality, which results in shorter life, less uses, unreliable performance, longer treatment times, sometime up to 50 times longer, and so much more.
-We only sell high quality, reliable lasers with proven track record, high quality components, fully backed by significant factory warranties.
+For Professionals, Practitioners and Veterinarians we provide a generous selection of Professional Cold Lasers and we also offer over 15 Class IV Lasers.
+We only sell high quality, reliable hot and cold lasers with proven track record, high quality components, fully backed by significant factory warranties.

-Low Level Lasers are the ultimate anti-aging technology and are ideal pain control products for people wishing to avoid drugs, surgery and possible side effects.
+Therapeutic Lasers are the ultimate anti-aging technology and are ideal pain control products for people wishing to avoid drugs, surgery and possible side effects.
 Order your own cold laser today.
 Call Toll Free 888-824-7558 and speak with a laser specialist who will help you to choose the best laser for your needs and budget.
-For Class 4 Lasers help, call a specialist at toll free 800-575-7963
+For Class 4 Lasers help, call a Class 4 Laser Specialist at Toll Free 800-575-7963

 Many Clinical Case Studies Prove Low Level Laser Therapy’s Effectiveness Treating Numerous Conditions Including: